KasparEtter/ef1p/pages/email/email.md

 For some of the properties, such as `font-size` and `opacity`, mail clients should enforce a minimum value.
-For other properties, such as `display`, only certain values have to be disallowed.
+For other properties, such as `display`, only certain values should be allowed.
 Many of the properties can be removed completely.
 For example, [Gmail doesn't support](https://developers.google.com/gmail/design/reference/supported_css) `visibility`, `filter`, `clip`[`-path`], `position`, and `transform` at all.
-Interestingly, the [`text-`]`overflow` property can be used to hide content based on the screen size of the client, even when only inline styles are allowed.
+Interestingly, the [`text-`]`overflow` property can be used to hide content based on the screen size of the client even if only inline styles are allowed.
 In order to make a static analysis even possible, all [CSS functions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Functions), such as [`calc()`](https://developer.mozilla.org/en-US/docs/Web/CSS/calc()), should be removed.